BE-Network/terraform-provider-verity/openapi/docs/SwitchpointsPutRequestSwitchpointValueObjectProperties.md

 `func (o *SwitchpointsPutRequestSwitchpointValueObjectProperties) HasEths() bool`

 HasEths returns a boolean if a field has been set.

+### GetDrawAsEdgeDevice

+`func (o *SwitchpointsPutRequestSwitchpointValueObjectProperties) GetDrawAsEdgeDevice() bool`

+GetDrawAsEdgeDevice returns the DrawAsEdgeDevice field if non-nil, zero value otherwise.

+### GetDrawAsEdgeDeviceOk

+`func (o *SwitchpointsPutRequestSwitchpointValueObjectProperties) GetDrawAsEdgeDeviceOk() (*bool, bool)`

+GetDrawAsEdgeDeviceOk returns a tuple with the DrawAsEdgeDevice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDrawAsEdgeDevice

+`func (o *SwitchpointsPutRequestSwitchpointValueObjectProperties) SetDrawAsEdgeDevice(v bool)`

+SetDrawAsEdgeDevice sets DrawAsEdgeDevice field to given value.

+### HasDrawAsEdgeDevice

+`func (o *SwitchpointsPutRequestSwitchpointValueObjectProperties) HasDrawAsEdgeDevice() bool`

+HasDrawAsEdgeDevice returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)